faseehfsh/faseehfsh/README.md

 <br>

 ## About me
-<h5> 👋 Hi there!
-I'm a passionate third-year Computer Engineering student with a knack for problem-solving and a strong team player mentality. </h5>
+<h4> 👋 Hi there!
+I'm a passionate third-year Computer Engineering student with a knack for problem-solving and a strong team player mentality. </h4>
+<h4>🎓 Education:

+Pursuing Bachelor of the Science of Engineering Honours specializing in Computer Engineering at the University of Peradeniya.</h4>

 ## Language and Tools